-Take all of the lo nowing.
+rate an or the following.

 alCS-2003G Introduction to Cultural 3

 Anthropology

 ICS-3013 Gospel and Culture 3

 MIN-2012 Transformational Ministry 2

 Any course from the 1-4

 Crossing Cultures

 electives in the General

 Education Core

 Note: The Crossing Cultures elective must be taken for a minimum of one credit hour.
 Taking ITD-1009G for zero credit hours does not fulfill this requirement.